-The corporate governance of Salzgitter AG (SZAG) is geared to ensuring the sustainable development and longterm success of the company in harmony with the principles of a social market economy and in observance of its corporate responsibility for people and the environment.
-This is based on the provisions set out under German stock corporation law and the recommendations laid down in German Corporate Governance Code (www.dcgk.de/en/home.html).
-It is therefore both intrinsically important and an obligation to ensure that the prevailing laws are complied with at all times, that generally accepted basic values in dealing with people and companies are observed, and that nature is preserved in a sustainable manner in conducting the company’s business.
+The corporate governance of Salzgitter AG (SZAG) is geared to ensuring the sustainable development and long-term success of the company in harmony with the principles of a social market economy and in observance of its corporate responsibility for people and the environment.
+This is based on the provisions set out under German stock corporation law and the recommendations laid down in German Corporate Governance Code (http://www.dcgk.de/en/home.html).
+It is therefore both intrinsically important to us and our obligation to ensure that the prevailing laws are complied with at all times, that generally accepted basic values in dealing with people and companies are observed, and that nature is preserved in conducting the company’s business.

-The Executive Board and Supervisory Board submitted the following declaration in respect of the recommendations of the German Corporate Governance Code, pursuant to Section 161 of the German Stock Corporation Act (AktG) on December 8, 2016:
+The Executive Board and Supervisory Board submitted the following declaration in respect of the recommendations of the German Corporate Governance Code, pursuant to Section 161 of the German Stock Corporation Act (AktG):

-“In 2016, Salzgitter Aktiengesellschaft conformed – and currently continues to conform – to all of the recommendations of the Government Commission on the German Corporate Governance Code published by the Federal Ministry of Justice in the official section of the electronic Federal Gazette, with the exception of the recommendation B.3 stipulating that an executive board member should be initially appointed for a maximum period of three years, recommendation G.10 sentence 1 stipulating that variable remuneration amounts should mainly be granted in shares of the company or based on shares, as well as G.13 stipulating that, if executive board activity is prematurely terminated, the amount of payment to an Executive Board member should not exceed two year’s remuneration.
+“In 2021, Salzgitter AG conformed – and currently continues to conform – to all of the recommendations of the Government Commission on the German Corporate Governance Code published by the Federal Ministry of Justice and for Consumer Protection in the official section of the Federal Gazette, with the exception of the recommendation B.3 stipulating that an executive board member should be initially appointed for a maximum period of three years, recommendation G.10 sentence 1 stipulating that variable remuneration amounts should mainly be granted in shares of the company or based on shares, as well as G.13 stipulating that, if executive board activity is prematurely terminated, the amount of payment to an Executive Board member should not exceed two year’s remuneration.

 The shareholders principally exercise their rights at general meetings of shareholders.
-Each shareholder of SZAG is entitled to participate in the General Meeting of Shareholders, which takes place at least once a year, and to address the Meeting about items on the agenda, to ask pertinent questions and submit relevant motions and to exercise their voting rights.
-Fundamental decisions affecting the company, such as changes to the Articles of Incorporation, the appropriation of annual profit, the election of shareholder representatives to the Supervisory Board, the raising or lowering of capital, or the selection of the annual independent auditor are reserved for the General Meeting of Shareholders.
+Each shareholder of SZAG is entitled to participate in the Annual General Meeting of Shareholders, which takes place at least once a year, to ask pertinent questions and submit relevant motions and to exercise their voting rights.
+Fundamental decisions affecting the company, such as changes to the Articles of Incorporation, the appropriation of annual profit, the election of shareholder representatives to the Supervisory Board, the raising or lowering of capital, or the selection of the annual independent auditor are reserved for the Annual General Meeting of Shareholders.
 It also decides on the remuneration of the Supervisory Board.
-We facilitate the process of shareholders exercising their voting rights without having to personally take part in the General Meeting of Shareholders: They can appoint a proxy of the company and instruct this person on how they wish to exercise their voting rights.
+We facilitate the process of shareholders exercising their voting rights without having to personally take part in the Annual General Meeting of Shareholders: They can appoint a proxy of the company and instruct this person on how they wish to exercise their voting rights.